slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On starting and timing

 <!--
-> *"Time is the longest distance between two places."
--- Tennessee Williams*

 > *"Brooks’ Law: Adding manpower to a late software project makes it later.*
 - you always throw out your first pancake - primeiro milho é para os pardais
 - Enter action with boldness.
 Play the ball before it plays you.
 Waiting for troubles to come to you will only multiply them and give them a deadly momentum.